i-D's music class of 2017: klein | read | i-D

 Age: I'm not allowed to say.

-From: London, but when I was seven years old we moved briefly to Maryland, but then my grandma fell ill, and we went to visit her in Nigeria and ended up staying for four and a half years.
+From: London, but when I was seven years old we moved briefly to Maryland.
+But then my grandma fell ill, and we went to visit her in Nigeria and ended up staying for four and a half years.
 We would commute to Ibadan, where my dad is from, he sort of runs Ibadan.
 My dad's family are chiefs and don't really do… much.
-So I would commute there to see my dad and his many wives, his many jisty babes (laughs).
-I came back to London around Year 7 and I've been there since.
+So I would commute there to see my dad and his many wives, his many jisty babes [laughs].
+I came back to London around seventh grade and I've been there since.

 How did you find living in Nigeria?